BBN-Q/QuantumTomography.jl/README.md

-Namely, states are constrained to be given by positive semidefinite matrices with unit trace, processes are constrained to be given by the Choi matrix of a completely positive, trace perserving map, and measurements are constrained to be given by POVM elements.
+Namely, states are constrained to be given by positive semidefinite matrices with unit trace, processes are constrained to be given by the Choi matrix of a completely positive, trace preserving map, and measurements are constrained to be given by POVM elements.

 ## API